 Place the cake pan in the middle of the oven and bake for 50-55 minutes.

-Test with a skewer (I used a bamboo BBQ one!) by inserting it through the deepest part of the cake.
+Test with a skewer (I used a bamboo one) by inserting it through the deepest part of the cake.
 The cake is baked when a skewer comes out clean.
-Once cooked remove the cake pan from the oven.

 Decorating the cake

 Melt the white and milk chocolate in separate bowls.
 I use the microwave, use whichever method you feel most comfortable with.